Receives assignment in the form of objectives and determines how to use resources to meet schedules and goals. Responsible for the oversight of the

 Full-service restaurants (those with table service) may have a management team that includes a general manager, one or more assistant managers, and an executive chef.

-Food service managers held about 305,000 jobs in 2014.
+Food service managers hold about 305,000 jobs.
 They typically work in restaurants, including fine-dining and fast-food chains and franchises.
 Others work in hotels, catering, and other establishments, such as cafeterias in schools, hospitals, or offices.
-In 2014, about 1 in 3 food service managers were self-employed.
+About 1 in 3 food service managers are self-employed.

 Many food service managers work long shifts, and the job is often hectic.
 Dealing with dissatisfied customers can sometimes be stressful.